 This is believed to be due to the increased perfusion of muscles and organs that use lactic acid as an energy substrate during low-intensity exercise.
 Therefore, it is often more beneficial to continue exercising at a low intensity between repetitions, rather than stopping, lying down, or sitting.

-EPOC is a complex and dynamic process that reflects the body's intricate response to physical exercise.
+In conclusion, EPOC is a dynamic process that reflects the body's response to physical exercise.
 Understanding this concept can help us better manage our workouts and recovery periods, ultimately leading to more effective and efficient training.
-As science continues to unravel the mysteries of EPOC, we can look forward to even more insights that will help us optimize our fitness journeys.